 - To help you better understand the events of the Battle of Normandy and bring them to life, we have planned a guided tour with a specialist in WWII history.
 You will be shown all the main landing sites and learn in detail about what happened here on D-Day.

 - Spend your last night in Giverny, which is only a 1hr drive to Paris and to CDG Airport, so very convenient.
 Get a last feel for Normandy and if you are interested in painting, you will enjoy Monet’s house and gardens very much.

-- We can plan for you to return the car where this is the most convenient to you.
+- We can plan for you to return the car where it is the most convenient for you.